Vibha Gupta

 Technical Content Writer at almaBetter

-In this article, we will explain deadlock in operating system, explore causes and characteristics of deadlock, and discuss strategies for handling deadlocks.
+In this article, we will explain deadlock in OS, explore the causes and characteristics of deadlock, discuss strategies for handling and recovering deadlocks.

 What is deadlock in operating system?
 Deadlock is a critical issue that can occur in operating systems when multiple processes cannot proceed because each process is waiting for a resource that is being held by another process.
 In this article, we will explain deadlock in operating systems, explore the causes and characteristics of deadlock in OS example, and discuss various strategies for handling deadlocks in OS and preventing deadlocks in operating systems.